Shazbot/Warhammer-Mods/docs/README.md

 ### 2.4.
 The motivation

 What we're trying to avoid is having to restart the game when making code changes.
-We can't learn or be productive if we don't have an environment that is conductive to that, and the exec.lua file will provide just that.
+We can't learn or be productive if we don't have an environment that is conductive to that, and the exec.lua file will provide just that: a way to quickly get feedback and easily iterate on your code.
 We'll have to make changes to our code when we're packaging the mod for the users, but more on that later.

 ### 2.5.
 How script executing works